Atlanta Braves: 1978–1990

-The Braves didn't enjoy much success between 1978 and 1990, however, in the 1982 season, led by manager Joe Torre, the Braves secured their first divisional title since 1969.
-The team was led by standout performances from key players like Dale Murphy, Bob Horner, Chris Chambliss, Phil Niekro, and Gene Garber.
+The Braves did not enjoy much success between 1978 and 1990.
+However, in the 1982 season, led by manager Joe Torre, the Braves secured their first divisional title since 1969.
+The team was led by standout performances from key players such as Dale Murphy, Bob Horner, Chris Chambliss, Phil Niekro, and Gene Garber.
 The Braves were swept in the NLCS in three games by the Cardinals.
-Murphy won the Most Valuable Player award for the National League in 1982 and 1983.
+Murphy won the National League's Most Valuable Player award in 1982 and 1983.

 1991–2005: 14 consecutive division titles

 From 1991 to 2005, the Atlanta Braves enjoyed a remarkable era of success in baseball, marked by a record-setting 14 consecutive division titles, five National League pennants, and a World Series championship in 1995.
 Bobby Cox returned as manager in 1990, leading the team's turnaround after finishing the previous season with the worst record in baseball.
 Notable developments included the drafting of Chipper Jones in 1990 and the hiring of general manager John Schuerholz from the Kansas City Royals.

 The Braves' remarkable journey began in 1991, known as the "Worst to First" season.
 Overcoming a shaky start, the Braves bounced back led by young pitchers Tom Glavine and John Smoltz.
 The team secured the NL pennant in a memorable playoff race, ultimately losing a closely contested World Series to the Minnesota Twins.
 The following year, the Braves won the NLCS in dramatic fashion against the Pirates but fell short in the World Series against the Toronto Blue Jays.

 In 1993, the Braves strengthened their pitching staff with the addition of Cy Young Award winner Greg Maddux in free agency.
 Despite posting a franchise-best 104 wins, they lost in the NLCS to the Philadelphia Phillies.
 The team moved to the Eastern Division in 1994, sparking a heated rivalry with the New York Mets.

 The player's strike cut short the 1994 season just before the division championships, but the Braves rebounded in 1995, defeating the Cleveland Indians to win the World Series.
+The 1995 championship marked the Braves' first World Series title since relocating to Atlanta and completed a period of sustained success that began with the teams turnarond in 1991.
 With this World Series victory, the Braves became the first team in Major League Baseball to win world championships in three different cities.
 The Braves reached the World Series in 1996 and 1999 but were defeated both times by the New York Yankees.

 In 1996, Time Warner acquired Ted Turner's Turner Broadcasting System, including the Braves.
-Despite their continued success with a ninth consecutive division title in 2000, the Braves faced postseason disappointment with a sweep by the St. Louis Cardinals in the NLDS.
-The team won division titles from 2002 to 2004 but experienced early exits in the NLDS each year.
+Despite their continued success with a ninth consecutive division title in 2000, the Braves faced postseason disappointment, losing in a sweep to the St. Louis Cardinals in the NLDS.
+The team won division titles from 2002 to 2004, but experienced early exits in the NLDS each year.